SuzeShardlow/SuzeShardlow.github.io/_posts/2020-08-14-wtf-is-a-recession.md

 ### Calculating changes in GDP

-If GDP growth = economic growth, we need some way of looking at the change over time so we can determine whether the economy has grown or contracted.
+If GDP growth = economic growth, we need some way of looking at the change in GDP over time so we can determine whether the economy has grown or contracted.

 However, we can't do this just by doing a straight comparison of the real data.
 This is because £100 buys you a different amount of goods now than it did in the past.
 Your purchasing power is affected by inflation (or deflation), so this needs to be taken into account when comparing GDP for different time periods.